 Arrange a plan for week 1 including:

-- Complete a school induction - PSTs to familiarise themselves with the school's policies and procedures. - Supervising teacher and PST to review all of the unit assessment tasks and Professional Experience Report prior to commencing professional experience - Discuss individual children's development, interests, needs and relevant background information
+- Complete a school induction - PSTs to familiarise themselves with the school's policies and procedures. - Mentor and PST to review the expectations and requirements of the placement and the Professional Experience report prior to commencing the professional experience.